Last Updated on

 Another problem with dogs that come from puppy mills is that they are often unhealthy.
 Since the breeders don’t do any health testing, the puppies are more likely to have genetic problems.
 The filthy conditions the puppies are kept in also means they often arrive at their new homesick.

-Here are some pros and cons of bringing a Golden Retriever German Shepherd mix into your life:
+Here are some pros and cons of bringing a Golden Retriever and German Shepherd mix into your life:

 Both German Shepherds and Golden Retrievers are great family dogs.
 That means a Golden Retriever German Shepherd mix should also be a great family pet.